 No matter what workout you choose, you're going to have a hard time losing weight if you don't make changes to your diet: Unfortunately, exercise is just one part of an effective weight-loss plan — and diet is a major piece of the puzzle.

 A person who burns 500 calories a day through weight-training exercises and slashes 500 calories every day from his diet can expect to see a 2-pound reduction in weight after just one week.
 That's a good thing, because healthy adults should limit their weight loss to 2 pounds a week, according to the American Academy of Family Physicians.
 Any more than that isn't sustainable and could have negative health consequences, including slowing down your metabolism.

-About two-thirds of adults in the United States are overweight or obese, according to the U.S. Department of Health and Human Services, and exercise, including weight lifting, can help you prevent weight gain and reduce your chance of developing a potentially life-threatening chronic illness such as heart disease, type 2 diabetes and certain types of cancer.
+About two-thirds of adults in the United States have overweight or obesity, according to the U.S. Department of Health and Human Services, and exercise, including weight lifting, can help you prevent weight gain and reduce your chance of developing a potentially life-threatening chronic illness such as heart disease, type 2 diabetes and certain types of cancer.
 It might also help you attain the sculpted look you're striving for.

 But how fast will you burn fat and lose excess weight?
 That depends on how much work and discipline you choose to put in.